POD-12/emerald-city-music-swap/README.md

 - Lessons from UW Full Stack Flex Boot Camp.
 - Insights from instructor Anthony Brown.
+- TA help from Ming Ho and Jamey Gronewald.
+- Tutoring from Phil Loy and Namita Shenai.

 ## Point of Contact
 <!-- possibly set it up for group email -->